-Top Things to do in North Shore Oahu
+Top Things to do in North Shore Oahu:

 1. Shark Cage Diving

-Native Galapagos sharks are attracted to the hum of boat motors, not chum, after being trained to approach fishing boats who have thrown discarded fish and crab back into the ocean for decades.
-Galapagos sharks have no interest in humans and are incredibly safe to be around, making this an adventure of a lifetime.
+Native Galapagos sharks are attracted to the hum of boat motors, not animal chum, after being trained to approach fishing boats who have thrown discarded fish and crab back into the ocean for decades.
+Galapagos sharks have no interest in humans and are incredibly safe to be around, making this North Shore activity the adventure of a lifetime.

 2. Visit the Dole Pineapple Plantation

-Visitors enter the Dole Plantation through a massive gift shop of everything possible: pineapple t-shirts and candy, of course, but also trivets, coloring books, keychains, hats, magnets, stuffed toys, jewelry, chair covers, pillows, etc. It sounds awful, but it’s actually hilarious and so fun!
+Visitors enter the Dole Plantation through a massive gift shop of everything possible: pineapple t-shirts and candy, of course, but also trivets, coloring books, key chains, hats, magnets, stuffed toys, jewelry, chair covers, pillows, etc. It sounds awful, but it’s actually hilarious and so fun!